inconspicuous-creations/Inconspicuous.Framework/README.md

 The Context is the main entry point that takes care of all interface-to-implementation bindings and can optionally run some startup logic.
 The ContextView is simply a view that initializes a Context at the start of the program.
 The ContextView should be a root game object named `_<Name>ContextView` that contains all other objects in the scene.
 CustomContextView or MainContextView is a general-purpose ContextView that allows you to specify any context to Initialize through the inspector.

-CustomContextView also allows you to specify any number of subcontexts to initialize as dependencies (ie. before the main Context initializes).
-If a Context is going to be used as a subcontext, it should be defined in a different scene, be part of the build pipeline and have the `[Scene("<Name>")]` attribute specified.
-If the dependency graph of the application requires some implementation that can't be found in the main context, it will defer the search to any of its subcontexts.
+CustomContextView also allows you to specify any number of sub-contexts to initialize as dependencies (ie. before the main Context initializes).
+If a Context is going to be used as a sub-context, it should be defined in a different scene, be part of the build pipeline and have the `[Scene("<Name>")]` attribute specified.
+If the dependency graph of the application requires some implementation that can't be found in the main context, it will defer the search to any of its sub-contexts.

 By the default, the ContextView (or any of it's children) are not mediated.
 View mediation can be performed by executing the following once all required mediators are registered with the context: